rhasselbaum/scrappy-ddns/README.md

 The script depends on **Python 3.4 or higher** and the **Flask** web microframework, so make sure those are installed.
 Next, clone the Git repo or download and extract the ZIP to a suitable directory that also contains your `token.list` file.

-Modify the `scrappy-ddns.conf` file to include your user and application keys for Pushover notifications.
+Modify the `scrappyddns.conf` file to include your user and application keys for Pushover notifications.
 Change other settings there as you wish.
 Note that the script needs read/write access to a directory that it can use to store the most recent IP addresses it has learned for each token.
-By default, the current directory will be used for this, but you can specify a different one in the `scrappy-ddns.conf` file.
+By default, the current directory will be used for this, but you can specify a different one in the `scrappyddns.conf` file.

-Finally, change directory to the location of the `scrappy-ddns.conf` and `token.list` files and start the service with a command like:
+Finally, change directory to the location of the `scrappyddns.conf` and `token.list` files and start the service with a command like:
 ```
-python3 scrappy-ddns.py
+python3 scrappyddns.py
 ```
 This starts the service listening on port 5000.
 By default, the service accepts traffic on all network interfaces (bind address `0.0.0.0`).
 To bind to a particular interface and port instead, pass them as arguments:
 ```
-python3 scrappy-ddns.py [<bind_address>] [<port>]
+python3 scrappyddns.py [<bind_address>] [<port>]
 ```
 For example, to listen only for local connections on port 6000, you'd use:
 ```
-python3 scrappy-ddns.py localhost 6000
+python3 scrappyddns.py localhost 6000
 ```
 The script can be started from an init system such as systemd to run as a persistent service.
-And the locations of log files, the IP address cache, and the `scrappy-ddns.conf` file can be configured to make Scrappy fit well within a standard Linux file system hierarchy.
+And the locations of log files, the IP address cache, and the `scrappyddns.conf` file can be configured to make Scrappy fit well within a standard Linux file system hierarchy.
 However, if you are serious about running the service in a robust and secure way, I strongly encourage you to choose one of the other deployment options instead.
 That brings us to...

 ## Option 2: Run inside a Docker container